fabianferno/warpads-agentic/avs/README.md

 ### AVS User Flow

 1) AVS consumer requests a "Hello World" message to be generated and signed.
-2) HelloWorld contract receives the request and emits a NewTaskCreated event for the request.
+2) WarpAds contract receives the request and emits a NewTaskCreated event for the request.
 3) All Operators who are registered to the AVS and has staked, delegated assets takes this request.
 Operator generates the requested message, hashes it, and signs the hash with their private key.
-4) Each Operator submits their signed hash back to the HelloWorld AVS contract.
+4) Each Operator submits their signed hash back to the WarpAds AVS contract.
 5) If the Operator is registered to the AVS and has the minimum needed stake, the submission is accepted.

 That's it.
 This simple flow highlights some of the core mechanics of how AVSs work.